Deploying NeoLoad Web in AWS

 The string below has the information we need for the mongodb hostname:

 Note that we are referencing each shard with a port, and the database name (we can use admin).
 We also have to set ssl=true for it to work.
 This is a requirement by Mongo Atlas.
-We will have to address this when we create a custom YAML file in the section titled, “Deploy the Helm chart”.
+We will have to address this when we create a custom YAML file.
+We will use this as the information for the mongoDB host name in the section titled “Deploy Helm Chart” later on.

-We set up a user id and password for accessing the database.
+Set up a user id and password for accessing the database within Atlas.

 We will want to whitelist only the IP address(es) needed for connections to the database, and deny all others.
-The easiest way to find the IP the EKS cluster will use for external outbound traffic is to look at the Elastic IP menu on AWS:
+Amazon EKS automaically creates an Elastic IP that does not change and can be used for outbound traffic.
+Find the IP of the EKS cluster from the Elastic IP menu on AWS:

-This IP address is automatically assigned to the cluster during creation unless you specify that it not be public and private only.
+Note: This Elastic IP address is automatically assigned to the cluster during creation unless you specify that it be private only.

-In Mongo Atlas, we set a whitelist filter with this IP address:
+In Mongo Atlas, we set a whitelist filter with the Elastic IP address.
+Select “Network Access” under the Security options on the left menu panel.

 Install The Ingress Controller

-The ingress controller component sits inside the cluster and watches for deployments (such as NeoLoad Web) that are annotated in such a way to indicate that we need an AWS load balancer to provide an entry point for accessing NeoLoad Web via your browser.
-When it senses these annotations, it will create the appropriate AWS load balancer automatically.
+The last step before deploying Neoload Web using helm, we need to set up an ingress controller.
+The ingress controller component sits inside of the cluster and watches for deployments (such as NeoLoad Web) that require an AWS load balancer.
+This load balancer will provide an entry point to access NeoLoad Web from an end users web browser.
+When it senses the right annotations, it will create the appropriate AWS load balancer automatically.

-Because we’re going to be using an NGINX ingress to route the three hostnames to the proper pod services, and we want our cluster to create an AWS NLB based on the annotations in our helm config file, we will need to install the AWS NGINX ingress controller.
-Essentially, it’s a side deployment that sits and waits for deployments with the right annotations to show up, then it creates the AWS NLB automatically.
+We’re going to be using an NGINX ingress controller to route three hostnames to the proper pod services.
+We want Amazon EKS to create an AWS NLB based on the settings in our helm file, so we need to install the AWS NGINX ingress controller.
+You can find out more about this ingress controller from the following links:

 https://aws.amazon.com/blogs/opensource/network-load-balancer-nginx-ingress-controller-eks/